 Uncommitted delegates were selected in state Democratic primaries earlier this year.
 President Joe Biden won an overwhelming share of primary voters, but pro-Palestinian activists urged people to vote “uncommitted” and similar options in a number of states.

-Enough Democratic voters did so to send 30 delegates to the convention in Chicago, out of a total of more than 2,400 delegates.
+Enough Democratic voters apparently did so to send 30 delegates to the convention in Chicago, out of a total of more than 2,400 delegates.
 Israel’s war in Gaza has divided the Democratic Party, but has largely been avoided as a topic of discussion during the DNC this week.
 The uncommitted protesters said they had given the Harris campaign a list of several potential Palestinians who could speak at the conference.

 The Democratic Party’s stance reflects a broader challenge faced by political organizations when navigating sensitive and contentious global issues.
 Balancing advocacy and diplomacy while addressing the diverse concerns of constituents requires careful consideration, and in this case, the decision has revealed the difficulties inherent in addressing the Israeli-Palestinian conflict within a domestic political context.

-Uncommitted activists said they were told that the focus of the convention was on the vice-president, as she prepared to give a speech that would be the “biggest of her life”.The delegates said they had been asking to have a Palestinian speaker address the crowd at the convention for two months.”We’re going to have to have a lot of difficult conversations with the vice-president and her team after this,” said Abbas Alawieh, an uncommitted delegate from Michigan.
-“We’re going to have to take stock of what happened.”
+Uncommitted activists said they were informed that the focus of the convention was on the vice-president, as she was preparing to give the biggest speech of her life.
+The delegates said that for two months, they have been asking to have a Palestinian speaker address the crowd at the convention.
+“We’re going to have to have a lot of difficult conversations with the vice-president and her team after this,” said Abbas Alawieh, an uncommitted delegate from Michigan.
+“We are going to have to take stock of what happened.”

 Gaza protesters

-Despite the large protests outside the arena doors, the war in Gaza has been mentioned by only a handful of speakers throughout the four-day programme.Mr Alawieh said the goal of having a Palestinian speaker at the convention was about “forcing” the Democratic Party to “create space for talking about Palestinian human rights”.
+Despite the huge protests outside the arena doors, the war in Gaza has been mentioned by only a few speakers during the four-day programme.
+Mr Alawieh said the goal of having a Palestinian speaker at the convention was about “forcing” the Democratic Party to “create space for talking about Palestinian human rights”.

 Stay connected with Fact and US for more such news.